Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of adic spaces

-Note that in Corollary~\ref{C:quasi-Stein global sections}, the global sections of a pseudocoherent sheaf on $X$ do not necessarily form a pseudocoherent $\calO(X)$-module, due to possible failure of finite generation.
+Note that in Corollary~\ref{C:quasi-Stein global sections}, the global sections of a pseudocoherent sheaf on $X$ do not necessarily form a pseudocoherent $\calO(X)$-module, due to possible failure of finite generation (hence the finite generation condition in Corollary~\ref{C:quasi-Stein flat}).
 We address this issue next.

-\begin{remark} For $X \in \calC$ a quasi-Stein space, consider the following conditions on a pseudocoherent sheaf $\calF$ on $X$. \begin{enumerate} \item[(a)] The module $\calF(X)$ is finitely generated over $\calO(X)$. \item[(b)] There exists an integer $n$ such that for every adic affinoid subspace $U$ of $X$, the module $\calF(U)$ is generated over $\calO(U)$ by at most $n$ elements.
+\begin{remark} For $X$ a quasi-Stein space, consider the following conditions on a pseudocoherent sheaf $\calF$ on $X$. \begin{enumerate} \item[(a)] The module $\calF(X)$ is finitely generated over $\calO(X)$. \item[(b)] There exists an integer $n$ such that for every adic affinoid subspace $U$ of $X$, the module $\calF(U)$ is generated over $\calO(U)$ by at most $n$ elements.
 Equivalently, with notation as in Definition~\ref{D:quasi-Stein}, for all $i$, the module $\calF(U_i)$ is generated over $\calO(U_i)$ by at most $n$ elements. \item[(c)] There exists an integer $n$ such that for $x \in X$, the module $\calF_x$ is generated over $\calO_x$ by at most $n$ elements.
 Equivalently, for every adic affinoid subspace $U$ of $X$ (or even just the ones in some covering), the Fitting ideal $\Fitt_n(\calF(U)) \subseteq \calO(U)$ is trivial. \end{enumerate} It is easily seen that (a) implies (b) and that (b) implies (c).
 In order to deduce the reverse implications, we need to add some geometric hypotheses. \end{remark}

 In the locally noetherian case, we have the following result.
-The proof is due to Bellovin \cite[Lemma~2.1.7]{bellovin} in the case of rigid analytic spaces, but generalizes without substantial changes. \begin{prop} Suppose that $X \in \calC$ is a quasi-Stein space which is locally noetherian of finite dimension (i.e., it can be covered by the adic or reified adic spectra of adic Banach rings of bounded Krull dimension).
+The proof is due to Bellovin \cite[Lemma~2.1.7]{bellovin} in the case of rigid analytic spaces, but generalizes without substantial changes. \begin{prop} Suppose that $X$ is a quasi-Stein space which is locally noetherian of finite dimension (i.e., it can be covered by the adic or reified adic spectra of strongly noetherian adic Banach rings of bounded Krull dimension).
 Then conditions (a), (b), (c) of Remark~\ref{R:uniformly pseudocoherent} are equivalent. \end{prop} \begin{proof} We induct on $m = \dim(X)$.
 The case $m=0$ is clear, as then $X$ is a disjoint union of points $x_1, x_2, \dots$ and we have